lukso-network/docs/docs/networks/L16/l16-validator setup.md

 | Faucet                       | <https://faucet.l16.lukso.network>               |

 :::info
-You can find a community guide about how to setup your Grafana dashboard on Linux [here](https://luksoverse.io/2022/06/system-and-monitor-setup-guide-by-volodymyr-lykhonis/)
+You can find a community guide for setting up a Grafana dashboard on Linux [here](https://luksoverse.io/2022/06/system-and-monitor-setup-guide-by-volodymyr-lykhonis/)
 :::

 ## System Requirements